rotki/rotki/docs/api.rst

        - amount1: The amount of token1 involved in the event.
        - lp_amount: The amount of liquidity token (i.e. UNI-V2) involved in the event.
        - usd_price: The USD amount involved in the event.
-       - log_index: The index of the event in the transaction/event.
+       - log_index: The index of the event in the transaction.
        - tx_hash: The transaction hash of the event.

-   :resjson string lp_profit_loss: The total profit/loss in liquidity token.
    :resjson string pool_address: The contract address of the pool.
    :resjson string profit_loss0: The token0 profit/loss.
    :resjson string profit_loss1: The token1 profit/loss.